 - Integration, validation, and testing tools and procedures help researchers combine and test multiple physical components as well as entire vehicles in consistent, cost-effective ways.

-Along with improving vehicle technologies, other software packages developed by the national laboratories help researchers better understand consumer behavior, vehicles’ environmental effects, the societal benefits of different technologies, and trends in the transportation system.
+Other software packages developed by the national laboratories help researchers better understand consumer behavior, vehicles’ environmental effects, the societal benefits of different technologies, and transportation system trends.